Articles

 ML-based algorithms can extract patterns, relationships, and knowledge from the historical data without the need for predetermined guidelines or strategies by domain experts, and ML-based algorithmic trading approaches can discover profitable insights unknown to humans [3].

 Learning in trading systems is not merely limited to generating trading signals and predicting future price.
 The optimization of order execution is another important research field and especially vital for HFT strategies.
-As for machine learning, a reinforcement learning and supervised learning method were proposed [5].
+As for machine learning, reinforcement learning and supervised learning methods were proposed [5].

 The machine learning approach for algorithmic trading can be further divided into the supervised learning approach and the reinforcement learning approach [9].